National Geographic Field Guide to Birds of North America

 National Geographic Field Guide to Birds of North America is a reference book and field guide to birds of the United States and Canada.
 The first edition was published 1983 by the National Geographic Society.
 There have subsequently been seven additional editions.
 The book contains information on the identification, geographic distribution, habitat preference, and vocalizations.
-Each species account is presented on the left, while respective illustrations are adjacently on the right page.
+Each species account is presented on the left, while respective illustrations are adjacent on the right page.

 Editions

 First edition (1983)

 The first edition of National Geographic's legacy field contained just over 800 accounts.
 It was one of the first widely known bird field guides, printing 325,000 copies of the first edition over the course of three years.

 Second edition (1987)

 Jon L. Dunn and Eirik A. T. Blom served as chief consultants for the second edition, with art contributions from 17 artists.
 Blom also served as the map compiler.
 It contains 464 pages with over 800 species accounts.